 All motorized vessels in Florida must be registered through the local County Tax Collector's Office.
 After you register the vessel you will receive a valid Certificate of Registration, a Certificate of Ownership and registration decals.
 Vessels can be registered for a period of either one or two years, at the choice of the owner.

-The following vessels are exempt from registration:
+The following vessels are exempt from registration in the state of Florida:

 All other vessels must be registered and numbered within 30 days of purchase.